Find out what it takes to list on Amazon and sell on a tight budget in part 6 of our tutorial.

 Automatic repricers can match a price within minutes.
 Some can even anticipate the next move.
 But they also have a major flaw: a mind of their own.
 Undercutting It’s a technique many sellers u… More quickly spirals into a price war.
 Before you know it, you end up losing money.
 And that’s exactly what the competition wants.

-So, if launching products on Amazon is something you want to go ahead with, you need a tool like Sellery.
+So, if launching products on Amazon is something you want to go ahead with, you need a tool like BuyBoxBuddy.
 It’s a revolutionary real-time repricer.
 It updates your listing with no time lag.
 So, it’s already on to your next price before your competitor even works out your last move.

-And when competitors try to pull you into a price war to make you lose money, Sellery stands its ground.
-It will only go as low as your minimum price.
-But that’s not all.
-Use it to blacklist competitors, compare Private LabelThis is what you call products manufactu… More listings, view Amazon fees, see Buy Box offers (both New and Used!), and much more.
+When competitors try to pull you into a price war to make you lose money, BuyBoxBuddy stands its ground.
+It will only go as low as your Floor Price.
+Also, you can use it to make your prices more competitive, monitor Buy Box offers (New/Used), and fight to keep the Buy Box at the highest possible price.

 Invest in PPC Campaigns